kubevirt/community/design-proposals/migration-policies.md

 * As an admin I want to have the ability to temporarily tune migrations for a specific event such as draining a node or performing an upgrade.
 * As an admin I want that the migration policy would be as transparent as possible for the VM owner / creator.
+* As a user I want to be able to tell admins the workload characteristics of my VMs so that admins can create policies and/or namespaces with the desired characteristics.

 ## Repos
 Kubevirt/kubevirt